MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 These features are extracted from the region of interest in an image which is specified by a mask.
 We will give a brief explanation for each family of features:

 **Histogram-based features**: These are the group of quantitative features that can be extracted from the histogram of the intensity values for the region of interest in the image.
-Examples of these features include *mean, maximum and minimum* intensity values, *variance, skewness, entropy* and *kurtosis*.
+Examples of these features include *mean, max and min* intensity values, *variance, skewness, entropy* and *kurtosis*.

 **Texture-based features**: These features aim to extract quantitative features that represent variations in the intensities within the region of interest.
 Examples of features in this family of features are: